President Jokowi's working visit to South Sumatra - ExBulletin

 Deputy Minister of Health Dante Saksono Harbuwono, Military Secretary to the President TNI Major General Rudy Saladin, Paspampres Commander TNI Major General Achiruddin, and Plt.
 Deputy for Protocol, Press and Media of the Presidential Secretariat Mr. Yusuf Permana.

-Appearing to witness the departure of the President at the Indonesian Halim Perdanakusuma Air Base, Jakarta, namely acting.
+Appearing to accompany the departure of the President to Halim Perdanakusuma TNI AT Base Jakarta, namely acting.
 DKI Jakarta Governor Heru Budi Hartono, Pangdam Jaya TNI Major General Mohamad Hasan, Metro Jaya Police Chief, Inspector General Pol.
 Karyoto, Pangkoopsud I Marshal TNI Mohammad Nurdin and Danlanud Halim Perdanakusuma Marshal TNI Destianto Nugroho Utomo.

+Also read: State Secretariat prepares RI 79th anniversary event at IKN to be more special

+Also read: The president calculates the country's fiscal capacity in the face of potential fuel increases

 |